Customary law in Ethiopia: Oromo people

 In Oromo culture, the gadaa system is portrayed as egalitarian system of governance in which every eight years one generation set (Luuba), consisting of a segment of one-fifth of the men of the same generation.
 It is therefore centerpiece for Borana society welfare through prayer and sacrifice.
 The Gadaa system has series of disciplinary rules where Gadaa officials are appointed in every eight years to act as arbitrators, lawmakers and ritual leaders.

 It is "key word" and "social ideology" of Oromo society.
 There is controversy about the system that it follows political institutions rather than primarily a cultural and spiritual one.
 However, there is agreement that it plays a fundamental role of integrating clans, promoting peace, and mediating between human and divine worlds.
 The gumi gaayo (meeting of the multitude) held in every eight years and provides promulgations, adaptation or repealing the seera law and aadaa customs.

 Clansmen are expected to settle issues friendly at meetings, and household headset involve arbitrate their views, with speaking experience are respected.
 Decisions are made after consensus, and references constantly made of the body of customary law called Aadaa Borena.
 Decisions and fines are made by councils or assemblies.
 If parties decision failed to reach consensus, it then passed to a clan assembly named Kora Gossa.
 If matter are still no resolve there, it would transfer to highest level.

 The ultimate assembly is all Boran ("Gumi Gaayo"), which is held in every eight years at Gayu.
 However most matters in this level are generally resolved by councils based on locality (kora, olaa, kora deeda) or kinship (kora gossa).
 Inter-clan matters are resolved by the gadaa and qallu councils (yaa'a, gadaa, yaa'a qallu).
 The council rely on largely persuasion and the rhetorical threat of sanctions including fines and corporal punishments, which is not often implemented.
 The final sanction would be Nagaa Boran ("the peace of the Boran"), in which the person quarantined and bless, and not interact with social and ritual support.
 This might be "cursed" (abarsa).

 Amhara people

 Customary laws in Amhara society is generally written orally, while some laws embodies in codified law of Ethiopia.
 For instance, the institution of family arbitration, equal sharing of property in inheritance by female descendants etc.

 Abat

 Local administration and judicial functions are both discharged by institution that is known as abat.
 Abat used when justice was found to be insufficient for community and the government inability to counter crime and insecurity prevailed in the region.
-It is consists of combination of respected elders elected to office at the general meeting of community.
+It consists of a combination of respected elders elected to office at the general meeting of community.

 Depending on the area and population, the community elect seven abats acting as lawmakers, arbitrary and executive powers.
 In general, abats are entrusted and useful tool for maintenance of laws, both criminal and civil laws based on customary tradition.